durgesh-plum/NBA-Shot-Predictor/README.md

 Random Forests:

 Similar to the decision tree the random forests also give us a score weaker than the logistic regression.
+Generally random forests perform in a similar way to the decision tree.
+OS may not improve especially in data like this.
 Below is the confusion matrix as well as the various scores such as the precision, recall, and f-1 score.

 ![Alt Text](https://github.com/durgesh-plum/NBA-Shot-Predictor/blob/main/image15.png)